mohamed-khan-0/Extract_data_from_Egyptian_ID/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request to contribute to the project.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com].
+For any questions or feedback, please reach out to [mohamedhassam2908@gmail.com].